WEA Test FAQs

 Is WEA available everywhere?

 Participation in WEA by wireless carriers is widespread but voluntary.
-Some carriers offer WEA over all or parts of their service areas or over all or only some of their wireless devices.
+Some carriers may offer WEA over all or parts of their service areas or over all or only some of their wireless devices.
 Other carriers may not offer WEA at all.
-Even if you have WEA-enabled device, you will not receive WEAs in a service area where the provider is not offering WEA or if your device is roaming on a provider network that does not support the WEA service.
+Even if you have a WEA-enabled device, you would not receive WEAs in a service area where the provider is not offering WEA or if your device is roaming on a provider network that does not support the WEA service.
 Consumers should check with their wireless carriers to determine the extent to which they are offering WEA.

 Can consumers block WEAs?

-Why can't consumers block WEAs issued by the President?
+Why can't consumers block National Alerts?

 The FCC requires all wireless carriers that do not participate in WEA to notify customers.
 Consumers should check with their wireless carriers to determine the extent to which they are offering WEA.